 Due in part to the recession, the goal of a full spectrum of housing remains elusive, as most of the 984 apartments in the Village Center rent at or near the bottom of the rent range for Howard County.
-However, that should change, thanks to Council Bill 2009-09 to help fuel redevelopment of the older villages with tax incentives and other tools.
-In addition, the impetus to proceed with Bridge Columbia-a direct link to downtown-will help Oakland Mills capitalize on its prime location in the heart of Columbia, making this area more attractive for upscale housing.
+However, that should change if Oakland Mills is formally designated as a revitalization area, eligible for loans and other incentives.
+In addition, the impetus to proceed with Bridge Columbia-a direct link to downtown will help Oakland Mills capitalize on its prime location in the heart of Columbia, making this area more attractive for upscale housing.